Tips on how to dress like a 1940s Femme Fatale!

 I used to hate my broad Joan Crawford-like shoulders.
 Now, I emphasize them with a 1940s jacket and massive shoulder pads for a very strong and dramatic look.

-For my Femme Fatale look, I paired the 1940s jacket with Wheels and Dollbaby skirt and Abbie Walsh necktie.
+For my Femme Fatale look, I paired the 1940s jacket with the Wheels and Dollbaby skirt and Abbie Walsh necktie.

 - A long and figure-hugging dress or skirt accessorised with a statement faux-fur piece and a tilted hat is really all you need to create a 1940s Femme Fatale look.